A survey by the Content Marketing Institute found that 88% of B2B companies are using content as a part of their marketing strategy.

 Email lists are also used by many SaaS companies which help increase leads and improve customer retention.

-And last but not the least – video content.
+And last but not the least – video content with various types (explainer video, educational video, entertaining video, etc).

 Although there is no denying the importance of content used as a marketing strategy, the importance of video content cannot be ignored either.
 According to a survey, most people retain 80% of the information they take in with the help of visual aids.